Mwaisaks/EventTicketingPlatform/README.md

 * Create Enums
 * For the User Entity
 option 1:
-* have an abstract User class with various sub-classes - polymorphism (more complicated) option 2:
+* have an abstract User class with various subclasses - polymorphism (more complicated) option 2:
 * have different roles for these three user types and have one User entity